-If you’re a regular reader of our content, you may have noticed that in light of my own feelings, I’ve been focused on basically a “business as usual” approach.
-That’s what helps me: consistency.
-Creating content, helping our customers, taking walks, even doing yoga – and bourbon.
-Maybe a little too much of that.
+If you’re a regular reader of our content, you may have noticed that whether there’s an economic recession, inflation or a pandemic, we focus a “business as usual” approach.
+That’s what helps us: consistency.
+Creating content, helping our customers, taking walks, doing yoga — and bourbon!
+OK, maybe a little too much of that.

-I wrote an article about what to do if you’re marketing event gets canceled after speaking to a very anxious marketing event organizer.
+During the height of COVID-19, I wrote an article about what to do if your marketing event gets canceled after speaking to a very anxious marketing event organizer.
 And someone commented that I was being opportunistic.
-So I went back to my normal marketing of helpful, practical advice.
+So, I went back to my normal marketing of helpful, practical advice.

 But then I started feeling like it’s worse NOT to address what we’re all feeling about our work as marketers: is marketing even appropriate in times of worldwide fear?

 I have said so many times: ask most people what marketing is, and they will answer “advertising” or “promotion.”
 But it is so much more than that!
 Marketing should be a conversation.
 Our approach should be one of helping over selling.